Lesson 3: Managing significant karst features

 • Remove any slash and debris that falls in or around the cave entrance, provided removal does not cause further disturbance

-• Retain windfirm non-merchantable trees, advanced regeneration, wildlife trees, and other windfirm vegetation within the management zone.
+• Retain windfirm non-merchantable trees, advanced regeneration, wildlife trees, and other windfirm vegetation within the management zone

-Above significant caves
+Areas above significant caves

 • Maintain stable conditions for karst processes above and within significant caves (for example, temperature, humidity, infiltration rates, drip water chemistry)